Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Results

-similar to $S$ the power law exponents are not expected to be universal and will depend on the value of the local potential $V_0$ and filling $n$.
-We find $\beta \approx 0.12$ and $\beta_{\mathrm{typ}} \approx 0.17$ in the first power law regime as well as $\beta \approx 0.11$ and $\beta_{\mathrm{typ}} \approx 0.16$ in the second regime.
-Within our numerical accuracy, we find the power laws in the two distinct power law regimes coincide.
-In each power law regime, the average power law decay is markedly distinct from the delocalized phase.
-This is expected as transport is not ballistic at the critical point, so the dynamical critical exponent $z > 1$, which we now turn to.
+Similar to $S$, the power-law exponents are not expected to be universal and will depend on the value of the local potential $V_0$ and filling $n$.
+For $V_0=5$ and $n=0.309$ we find $\beta \approx 0.12$ and $\beta_{\mathrm{typ}} \approx 0.17$ in the first power-law regime as well as $\beta \approx 0.11$ and $\beta_{\mathrm{typ}} \approx 0.16$ in the second regime.
+Within our numerical accuracy, we find the power laws in the two distinct power-law regimes coincide.
+In each power-law regime, the average power-law decay is markedly distinct from the delocalized phase.
+This is expected as transport is not ballistic at the critical point, so the dynamical critical exponent $z > 1$, which we turn to in the following section.

-\subsection{Coarse Grained Dynamical Exponent}
+In the Appendix we compare our results for the exponents $\beta$ and $\beta_{\mathrm{typ}}$ for two different quench potentials. $V_0=5$ and $V_0=10$.
+Interestingly, at the critical point ($\lambda=2$) we find that the power-law exponents in the core-hole Green function are unaffected by increasing the strength of the quench potential, which implies the system is close to the unitary limit.
+Whereas, in the metallic phase $(\lambda < 2$) we find the exponents strongly depend on the value of $V_0$ and are therefore still far away from the unitary scattering regime.
+We attribute this effect to the vanishing bandwidth from the fractal gap structure that enhances the strength of correlations and hence the effective strength of $V_0$.

+\subsection{Coarse grained dynamical exponent}

 At conventional critical points, the dynamic critical exponent $z$ describes the power-law scaling between energy and length via $E \sim L^{-z}$.
 For the orthogonality catastrophe, we can extract $z$ from our data on the scaling of $S(L)$ and $\mathcal{G}(t)$, where $z = 2\gamma/\beta$ and $z_{\mathrm{typ}} = 2\gamma_{\mathrm{typ}}/\beta_{\mathrm{typ}}$, see Sec.~\ref{sec3d}.
-However as we have clearly seen throughout this manuscript the fractal gap structure complicates any conventional power laws relating length and energy (similar to what was found in Ref.~\onlinecite{Schneider-2018}).
+However, as we have clearly seen throughout this manuscript, the fractal gap structure complicates any conventional power laws relating length and energy (similar to what was found in Ref.~\onlinecite{Schneider-2018}).
 This is demonstrated clearly in our results for $\delta E$ in Figs.~\ref{fig:filling} and \ref{fig:widefig}, not satisfying a simple power law across the full range of $L$.
-In contrast, in the delocalized phase, taking $\lambda=t$ as a representative case we find $z = 1.1 \pm 0.1$ and $z_{\mathrm{typ}} = 1.2 \pm 0.2$, in excellent agreement with the expectation of a ballistic metal.
+In contrast, in the delocalized phase, taking $\lambda=1$ as a representative case we find $z = 1.1 \pm 0.1$ and $z_{\mathrm{typ}} = 1.2 \pm 0.2$, in good agreement with the expectation of a ballistic metal.